drezr/apex-next/README.md

 - Install PostgreSQL
 - Start the service
 - Create a new database
-- Create an .env file with the database connexion informations
+- Create a .env file with the database connexion informations
 - Install the Nuxt 3 project
 - Create a migration file, push the schema to the database and generate the Prisma client